Nexfinity/CakeyBot-Wiki/feature/leveling.md

 All of which is why we allow you to export/download your leveling data at any time, instantly and completely for free!

 In order to export your data, simple run the `/setup export-cakey-levels` command and you'll receive a CSV file with all of your data.
 Keep in mind it may take a few mintues to run if your server has a lot of users/data to export!

+# XP Earning Mechanics
+The system provides two primary methods for users to earn XP:

+* **Message XP:** Users earn between 15-25 XP (default) for each message sent in the server
+* **Voice XP:** Users earn between 5-8 XP (default) per minute spent in voice channels

+Key technical constraints:
+* A 60-second cooldown between message XP awards prevents spam
+* Muted/deafened users can be excluded from voice XP (configurable)
+* XP rates can be modified server-wide or through multipliers
+* Channels and roles can be excluded from XP earning

 # Leveling Configuration